acuna-public/FileDialog/README.md

 # FileDialog
-FileDialog is a handy file selection dialog for Android.<br>
+FileDialog is a pretty file selection dialog for Android<br>
 <br>
 **Usage**